tinuzz/wp-plugin-trackserver/README.md

   tracks, this number represents the maximum zoom level, so the map will always fit all the tracks.

-The following attributes apply to track that are drawn on the map.
+The following attributes apply to tracks that are drawn on the map.
 Each of them can contain multiple values, separated by commas, to be applied to different tracks in order.
 If there a are less values than tracks, the last value will be applied to the remaining tracks.

 * markers: one or more of the following values: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track.
 The value can